Olympics-Baseball-Israel pounds Mexico out of Tokyo 2020 in 12-5 battering | Sports-Games

 Israel on Monday faces the winner of a game later on Sunday between South Korea and the Dominican Republic.
 Mexico, which had a goal of upstaging its medal-contending soccer team at these Games, encountered several challenges in the weeks before reaching Japan.
 Trying to attract fans after the pandemic canceled last year's season, Mexican league teams stopped their players from leaving early for Olympic training.

 Disagreement between administrators and the coach over whether a former slugger past his prime should make the roster led to a new coach at the last minute.
-The Chiba Lotte Marines of Nippon Professional Baseball refused to allow top hitter Brandon Laird to join Mexico, and then two pitchers, including a potential ace, who tested positive for COVID-19 had to be replaced days before the action began.
+The Chiba Lotte Marines of Nippon Professional Baseball could not allow top hitter Brandon Laird to join Mexico because of insurance reasons, and then two pitchers, including a potential ace, who tested positive for COVID-19 had to be replaced days before the action began.

+"I got my pitch and I hammered it," he said.
+"To be honest, I crushed that ball."
+Nick Rickles, whose normal job involves interviewing new patients at a Las Vegas rehab facility, also had three runs batted in for Israel.

-"It's a fairy tale they were able to qualify," Mexico coach Benji Gil had said last week of underdog Israel, which also are new to the Olympics.
+"It's a fairy tale they were able to qualify," Mexico's Gil had said last week of underdog Israel, which also are new to the Olympics.
 "Many people looked down on them but hats off," Gil said in admiration.

 Unfortunately for Mexico, the caps are not coming back on.